 insight into the cultural and societal role and function of art vis-à-vis global challenges;

 analyzing works of art and presenting the results of these analyses in oral presentations and academic papers.

 Please consult the timetable on the MA Arts and Culture website.

 Mode of instruction

-Working on glossary 7 × 2: 14 hours (first 7 weeks of the course the glossary will
+working on glossary 7 × 2 = 14 hours (first 7 weeks of the course the glossary will be composed);

-Writing of final course paper: 80 (rereading texts, collecting research material, searching and reading additional literature, composing and writing of paper).
+writing of final course paper, 5.000 words: 80 hours (reading texts, collecting research material, searching and reading additional literature, composing and writing of paper).

 Registration Studeren à la carte and Contractonderwijs